Floppy disk variants: Amiga

-The Amiga is also notorious for the clicking sound made by the floppy drive mechanism if no disk is inserted.
-The purpose is to detect disk changes, and various utilities such as Noclick exist that can disable the clicking noise to the relief of many Amiga users.

-Acorn Electron, BBC Micro, and Acorn Archimedes
+Acorn Electron, BBC Micro, and Archimedes

 The British company Acorn Computers used non-standard disk formats in their 8-bit BBC Micro and Acorn Electron, and their successor the 32-bit Acorn Archimedes.
 Acorn however, used standard disk controllers: initially FM, though they quickly transitioned to MFM.
 The original disk implementation for the BBC Micro stores 100 KB (40 track) or 200 KB (80 track) per side on 5¼-inch disks in a custom format using the Disc Filing System (DFS).

 Due to the incompatibility between 40- and 80-track drives, much software was distributed on combined 40/80-track disks.
 These work by writing the same data in pairs of consecutive tracks in 80-track format, and including a small loader program on track 1 (which is in the same physical position in either format).
 The loader program detects which type of drive is in use, and loads the main software program straight from disk bypassing the DFS, double-stepping for 80-track drives and single-stepping for 40-track.
 This effectively achieves downgraded capacity to 100 KB from either disk format, but enabled distributed software to be effectively compatible with either drive.

 For their Electron floppy-disk add-on, Acorn chose 3½-inch disks and developed the Advanced Disk Filing System (ADFS).
 It uses double-density recording and adds the ability to treat both sides of the disk as a single disk.
 This offers three formats: